 WordPress is the only thing I recommend blogging with.
 It is free and you can find how to install it easily inside the hosting provider you pick.

-If you purchased BlueHost, installing WordPress is very simple.
+If you purchased WPX Hosting, installing WordPress is very simple.

-When you’re more serious and realize you’re in it for the long haul, you can head over to Envato and grab a premium theme for around $19-$59.
+When you’re more serious and realize you’re in it for the long haul, I recommend that you check out Thrive Themes.

 Step #6 Install Basic Plugins